Full-Time Faculty

 Dan Wang

-- Lambert Family Associate Professor of Social Enterprise in the Faculty of Business
+- Lambert Family Professor of Social Enterprise in the Faculty of Business

 - Management Division

-- Co-Director of the Tamer Center for Social Enterprise
+- Co-Director of the Tamer Institute for Social Enterprise and Climate Change

 Nataliya Langburd Wright is an Assistant Professor in the Management Division of Columbia Business School.
-Her research focuses on entrepreneurial strategy, particularly how technology startups around the world scale and why there are international differences in scaling.
-It is published or is forthcoming in the Strategic Management Journal and Research Policy and earned the SRF Dissertation Scholar and PTC Emerging Scholar awards.
+Her research focuses on entrepreneurial strategy, particularly the strategic and technological drivers of global entrepreneurial growth.
+It is published in the Strategic Management Journal and Research Policy and earned awards from the Academy of Management, PTC, the Columbia Business School Digital Future Initiative, and the Strategic Management Society.

-Qingyuan (Lori) Yue is Associate Professor at the Management Division in Columbia Business School.
-Her research focuses on the relationship between business and society, especially regarding how organizations respond to contentious social environments and regulation uncertainty.
-She has published papers on industry self-regulation, business collective action, business responses to social movement, and corporate political strategies.
+Lori Qingyuan Yue is Associate Professor at the Management Division in Columbia Business School.
+Her research focuses on the interplay among business, society, and government, particularly in how firms respond to contentious social environments and regulatory uncertainty.
+She has published papers on industry self-regulation, corporate political strategies, corporate responses to social movements, and corporate sociopolitical activism.